intjelic/python-sfml/doc/sphinx/source/documentation/network.rst

    Encapsulate an IPv4 network address.

-   :class:`sfml.IpAddress` is an utility class for manipulating network addresses.
+   :class:`sfml.network.IpAddress` is an utility class for manipulating network addresses.

    It provides a set of class methods and conversion attributes to